ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-SB-on-Kontena.md

           status: running
 ```

-And what if check the "/mnt/volume-fra1-01" on the long-morning-64 host?
+And what if we check the "/mnt/volume-fra1-01" on the long-morning-64 host?
 ```
 long-morning-64 volume-fra1-01 # ls -l
 total 176200